JackitK/Golden-Sun-Lost-Age-20th-Anniversary/README.md

 - If Ivan is in the front of the party, the Linked Battle theme will play.
 - If Mia is in the front of the party, Saturos's Theme will play.
 - It is worth noting that this patch will overwrite all other battle music, including those in major fights.

+## FAQ
+### Applying the patch
+- Download the patch.
+- Have your copy of Golden Sun: The Lost Age for the GBA ready.
+(Make sure you use a clean copy, patching something already patched is not recommended.)
+- Use Lunar IPS to patch it to your copy of Golden Sun.